Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/textFieldStyle/textFieldStyle.md

 ---
 Title: '.textFieldStyle()'
-Description: 'Applies a specified style to a TextField.'
+Description: 'Applies a specified style to a text field.'
 Subjects:
   - 'Mobile Development'
   - 'iOS'